Big Little Lies Season 2 Update: Is Alexander Skarsgård Returning? And Actors Are Pitching Themselves for Parts!

 When HBO returns to Monterey for Big Little Lies season two, there will be a lot of returning faces—and some newcomers—mixing it up.
-But will there be any dead faces?
+But where there be any dead faces?

 Alexander Skarsgard, who won an Emmy, Golden Globe and most recently a The Actor from the Screen Actors Guild, is poised to return as Perry Wright, according to TVLine.
 Yes, the character who died at the end of the season after a confrontation with characters portrayed by Reese Witherspoon, Laura Dern, Nicole Kidman, Shailene Woodley and Zoë Kravitz.